TimOliver/TOSplitViewController/README.md

 # Credits

-`TOSplitViewController` was developed by [Tim Oliver](http://twitter.com/TimOliverAU)
+`TOSplitViewController` was developed by [Tim Oliver](http://twitter.com/TimOliverAU).

-iPad Air 2 perspective mockup by [Pixeden](http://pixeden.com)
+iPad Air 2 perspective mockup by [Pixeden](http://pixeden.com).

 # License

 `TOSplitViewController` is available under the MIT license.
-Please see the [LICENSE](LICENSE) file for more information
+Please see the [LICENSE](LICENSE) file for more information.